vant7e/NIH_MEG/README.md

   	json.dump(frames, json_file)
 	Result_Pathway = '/IMAGE_CLASSIFICATION/FRAME_TEST.JSO.FILE'

- 	# saved as JPGfile (pathway = Frame_Extraction.py);   # Save the frame with a filename including the time for the further interpreter
+If wants to saved as JPGfile (pathway = Frame_Extraction.py);

+ 	# Save the frame with a filename including the time for the further interpreter
 	# Calculate the time in seconds for the current frame # Extract a frame every 1 second
   	  time_in_seconds = frame_count / cap.get(cv2.CAP_PROP_FPS)